deepak-bisht-01/Dynamic-Sudoku-Generator-and-Solver/README.md

-# Dynamic-Sudoku-Generator-and-Solver
+# Dynamic Sudoku Generator and Solver

-**Programming language**: Python
+**Programming Language**: Python

-This project is to create an interactive Sudoku solver and generator for NxN puzzles.
-With Python and Tkinter as the GUI, the solver uses Backtracking, Constraint Propagation, and Branch and Bound algorithms to solve puzzles efficiently.
-Users can manually enter puzzles, create random puzzles, and visualize solving step-by-step.
-Optimizations for quick solving and uniqueness of puzzles are also included.
-Libraries such as NumPy are utilized for effective grid management.

----

-📁 **File Structure**
+This project is an interactive Sudoku application that allows users to generate random Sudoku puzzles, solve them manually, or watch the computer solve them step-by-step.
+Built with Python and Tkinter for the GUI, it provides an engaging way to play and learn Sudoku.

+## 🎯 Key Features

+- **Sudoku Generation**: Create random, solvable Sudoku puzzles with one click
+- **Multiple Difficulty Levels**: Choose from Easy, Medium, or Hard difficulty settings
+- **Interactive Solving**: Manually solve puzzles with real-time input validation (only 0-9 allowed)
+- **Auto-Solving**: Watch the computer solve any puzzle using backtracking algorithm with visual feedback
+- **Step-by-Step Visualization**: See how the solver works with the pause/resume feature
+- **Input Validation**: Ensures only valid digits (0-9) can be entered in cells
+- **Visual Feedback**:
+  - Generated numbers appear in bold black
+  - User inputs appear in blue
+  - Incorrect solutions are highlighted in red

+## 📁 Project Structure

 ```